MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 ## Differences from the SRV RRTYPE

-An SRV record {{?RFC2782}} can perform a similar function to the HTTPSSVC record, informing a client to look in a different location for a service.
+An SRV record {{?RFC2782}} can perform a similar function to the SVCB record, informing a client to look in a different location for a service.
 However, there are several differences:

-* SRV records are typically mandatory, whereas clients will always continue to function correctly without making use of Alt-Svc or HTTPSSVC.
+* SRV records are typically mandatory, whereas clients will always continue to function correctly without making use of Alt-Svc or SVCB.
 * SRV records cannot instruct the client to switch or upgrade protocols, whereas Alt-Svc can signal such an upgrade (e.g. to HTTP/2).
-* SRV records are not extensible, whereas Alt-Svc and thus HTTPSSVC can be extended with new parameters.
-For example, this is what allows the incorporation of ESNI keys in HTTPSSVC.
+* SRV records are not extensible, whereas Alt-Svc and thus SVCB can be extended with new parameters.
+For example, this is what allows the incorporation of ESNI keys in SVCB.
 * Using SRV records would not allow a client to skip processing of the Alt-Svc information in a subsequent connection, so it does not confer a performance advantage.